-Travel, tuck, pike, straddle, straight, arch, dish, front/back support, balance, jump, sequence, perform, barrel roll, straight roll, forward roll, apparatus, safety What made your travelling movements look interesting?
+Travel, tuck, pike, straddle, straight, arch, dish, front/back support, balance, jump, sequence, perform, barrel roll, straight roll, forward roll, apparatus, safety rolls challenging?

+What made your travelling movements look interesting?
 What makes a good balance?
 As a class can you think of three top tips?
 Was it easier or harder to balance on more or less body parts?
 How did you land with control?
 What did you need to do with your knees when landing?
-Did anyone find any of the rolls challenging?
+Did anyone find any of the worked safely today?

-rolls challenging?

 How did you make sure you

-worked safely today?

 Why is this important?